thiagofborn/cloudwatch-kinesisfirehose-s3-shell/README.md

 ## Output
 ---
 A AWS Kinesis Firehose Delivery Data Stream that receives data from Cloudwatch Logs via subscription filter, and then delivers this data to a S3 bucket.
-Also the policies and roles involved to make the action possible
+Also the policies and roles involved to make the actions possible.
+The table below shows the result based on the default **subscription.conf**.

 Per service the script creates: